 - Formula: (G) = (F) – Interest Expenses

-- This is an important component of the income statement, since till the above calculation (EBT), the company’s internal expenses are being reported that are related to the product and its manufacture/development.
-Hence, profit before taxes gives actual profit from income and expenses.
+- It is an important component of the income statement since, in the above calculation (EBT), the company’s internal expenses are being reported that are related to the product and its manufacture/development.
+Hence, profit before taxesProfit Before TaxesProfit before tax (PBT) is a line item in a company's income statement that measures profits earned after accounting for operating expenses like COGS, SG&A, depreciation & amortization, and non-operating expenses.
+It gives the overall profitability and performance of the company before making payments in corporate taxes. gives actual profit from income and expenses.

 - Formula: (H) = (G) – Commercial Taxes

-Relevance and Uses of Income Statement Template
+Relevance and Uses

 - Future predictions: With all data correctly and accurately reported by the company, the company can make its decisions for future projects.

-- Market Research: Such income statements reported by companies are also used by research analysts for making industry level and sector level reports, which are further used by industry experts.
+- Market Research: Such income statements reported by companies are also used by research analystsResearch AnalystsResearch analyst is a profession where the main task includes research on specific fields, analyzing the facts and figures, interpreting the analysis, and finally presenting the same to a structured audience that can relate to marketing, finance, operations. for making industry level and sector level reports, which are further used by industry experts.
 This type of research is helping to make development decisions as well.

-The success of an income statement depends on accurately reported statistics.
+The success of an income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. depends on accurately reported statistics.
 However, it also depends on the right format used by the company to report the numbers.
-There are different formats approved by different financial reporting institutions globally, and companies generally follow a particular institution (like US GAAP or IFRS for US entities or IAS for Indian companies).
+There are different formats approved by different financial reportingFinancial ReportingFinancial Reporting is the process of disclosing all the relevant financial information of a business for a particular accounting period.
+These reports are used by the stakeholders (investors, creditors/ bankers, public, regulatory agencies, and government) to make investing and other relevant decisions. institutions globally, and companies generally follow a particular institution (like US GAAP or IFRS for US entities or IAS for Indian companies).
 However, the same data can be reported interchangeably into other formats with the same output.
 Using the income statement excel template, one can derive the actual profit made by the company for the year and accordingly make decisions for future investments and/or provisions.
-Any update should be incorporated to create the next version of this income statement template.
+Any update should be incorporated to create the next version of this template.

-This has been a guide to Income Statement Template.
+This article has been a guide to Income Statement Template.
 Here we discuss the Free Income Statement Excel Template along with step by step guide to calculate each line item.
 You can learn more about accounting from the following articles –